 It is a nice fish, though, eh?
 After smoking the bellies and collars, this Swedish dish was the first thing I made with my first chinook of 2013.

 The combination really, really works.
 King salmon is of course fatty, and I cooked everything in butter, too.
-Peas and butter are a natural.
+And salmon and peas and butter are a natural.
 Young spruce (or Douglas fir) tips are not resinous — they are citrusy and only slightly bitter, far less so than arugula.
 But its the vattlingon that makes the dish.

 To make it, you simply wash some fresh cranberries and submerge them in clean water in a glass jar.
 Put them in the fridge and leave them for several months.
 No salt, no sugar, no vinegar.
 Cranberries (and lingonberries) contain benzoic acid, which is a natural preservative.
 The effect is to mellow the extreme tartness and tannins in fresh cranberries, leaving them pleasantly acidic and slightly sweet.
 Wonderful stuff!